Search This Blog

 There are numerous Christian eschatological (End Times) positions ranging from preterism, amillenialism, premillenialism, to postmillenialism, with all sorts of gradations and combinations of the different interpretations.
 These various interpretations exist because the Bible does not explicitly spell out what will happen during the End Times.

 Questions for which we will have to wait for answers: When will the Rapture occur?
 Will Jesus return during our lifetimes?
 Who is the Antichrist?
 Are any of the world's modern countries mentioned in the Bible?
 Is the Antichrist already alive and active?
 Which of the Christian eschatological interpretations is correct?
-Are any of them correct?
+Are any of them correct or have we misunderstood?

 If events do not play out as you have believed that they will, do not reject the faith.
 Perhaps you, perhaps I, perhaps all the scholars and theologians, have misunderstood what the Bible has said.
 We all start with our own underlying worldviews and, inevitably, our understandings are colored and influenced by those worldviews.
 Justin Martyr (2nd century) expressed premillenial views but also said "...many who belong to the pure and pious faith, and who are true Christians, think otherwise."